-- 13. Generally regarding the Zoning Ordinance requirement of a finding that practical difficulties or hardships related to carrying out the strict letter of the regulations sought to be varied prevent reasonable and otherwise permitted use of the land or structures or construction on the lot: - A. Without the proposed waivers, the petitioner would have to invest time and financial resources to acquire a professional noise study.
+- 13. Generally regarding the Zoning Ordinance requirement of a finding that practical difficulties or hardships related to carrying out the strict letter of the regulations sought to be varied prevent reasonable and otherwise permitted use of the land or structures or construction on the lot: - A. Without the proposed waiver, the petitioner would be unable to construct the DATA CENTER. would have to invest time and financial resources to acquire a professional noise study.